futureware-tech/futureware-tech.github.io/delern/tos.md

 LLC Code of
 Conduct](https://github.com/futureware-tech/.github/blob/master/CODE_OF_CONDUCT.md).

+1. **Acknowledgement**.
+This Terms of Service agreement is between you and FutureWare LLC only, and not Apple, Inc or Google, Inc. FutureWare LLC, not Apple or Google, is solely responsible for the FutureWare Apps published to App Store or Play Store and their content.

 1. **Eligibility**.
 Use of the Service is void where prohibited.
 The Service is intended for users over the age of 13, but is open to all ages.
 For children age 13 or younger (or other age of consent where required by local law),